oVirt/ovirt-site/source/uncategorized/debugfrontend.html.md

 *Q: The web page is blank after navigating to debug URL.*

-A: Make sure to do full oVirt build prior to debugging for all web browsers, e.g. without specifying `gwt.userAgent` property.
+A: Make sure to do full oVirt build prior to debugging for at least 2 different browsers, e.g. without specifying `gwt.userAgent` property (compile for all supported browsers).

 *Q: Client-side logs are not persisted on Engine, e.g. `$JBOSS_HOME/standalone/log/engine/engine-ui.log`.*